Summer Things to do in North Conway, NH!

-After a late lunch check in at Four Seasons Lodge (the best of the vacation rentals in North Conway, NH!) and let your shoulders drop away from your earlobes!
+After a late lunch check in at Four Seasons Lodge (the best North Conway lodge) and let your shoulders drop away from your earlobes!
 You've arrived!
 Time to relax and enjoy what's going to be our best vacation yet!

-There are a few things to do in North Conway that are not cheap and Conway Scenic Railroad rides are one of them.
-Not cheap, BUT no matter the season, I highly recommend a train ride through our beautiful valley and the White Mountains!
+There are a few things to do in North Conway that are not cheap and Conway Scenic Railroad rides are one of them BUT no matter the season, I highly recommend a train ride through North Conway and the White Mountains!

 Thomas the Tank Engine (in the picture above) visits North Conway for two weeks every year.
 Conway Scenic Railroad hosts Thomas and Percy.
 Check out the Conway Scenic Railroad's website for Thomas's date of arrival!

 It's so fun to see the kids faces when they "meet" Thomas in person!
 Check here for more information about Thomas the Tank Engine and Percy too!

 The day of your ride plan to arrive early.
 They suggest you check-in early and it will leave you time to check out the North Conway Depot and railroad yard.

 The railroad yard has railroad cars that are privately owned and used as vacation homes at the depot!
 There are quite a few of them and if you bump into an owner, you'll find them excited and eager to talk about their passion!
 It MUST be a passion because really, who could live in a railroad car?